second-state/WasmEdge-go-examples/go_BindgenKmeans/README.md

-# WasmEdge-Go Wasm-Bindgen Kmeans example
+# WasmEdge-Go WasmEdge-Bindgen Kmeans example

-This example is a rust to WASM with `wasm-bindgen`.
+This example is a rust to WASM with `wasmedge-bindgen`.
 This example is modified from the [nodejs WASM example](https://github.com/second-state/wasm-learning/tree/master/nodejs/kmeans).

 ## Build